nmukerje/EMR-Hudi-Workshop/cloudwatchmetricsreporter/README.md

 Hudi-Spark-Streaming-Ingestion.py
 ```

-## Step 3: Set Hudi Config Properties
+## Step 3: Set the Hudi Config Properties

-Set the Hudi properties below to enable the metrics reporter:
+Set the Hudi properties below to enable the metrics reporter on writes:

 ```
 hoodie.metrics.on=true